cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 ---

 ## Key Highlights
-* **Power Automate:** A custom template can be set as email alert to specific users, whenever the system detects price anomaly is detected or a trading signal (i.e. BUY/ SELL) is triggered.
+* **Power Automate:** A custom template can be set as email alert to specific users in Power Automate, whenever the system detects price anomaly is detected or a trading signal (i.e. BUY/ SELL) is triggered.
 This removes the need to constantly monitor dashboards.
 * **Pure Quantimental Fusion:** Successfully combining statistical machine learning (Quantitative) with macroeconomic intrinsic valuation (Fundamental) and momentum architecture (Technical).
 * **Automated ETL:** Python scripts and GitHub Actions refresh the entire financial dataset every 24 hours.
 * **Dynamic Valuation:** An interactive 2-stage DCF engine featuring a WACC vs. Terminal Growth sensitivity matrix.